| TERMINI

 Via Anfiteatro, are the remnants of the Roman Amphitheatre (1st

 century AD), its ambulatory piers still much in evidence.
+Return

 to Piazza Duomo and take Via Mazzini; a little on, on the right,